 The course of the battle of Hastings

-Remember to read the many very useful explanatory panels installed in the Guillamume room of the museum, you will see that several hypotheses are highlighted and none are set aside.
-Whether it is on the sponsor of the tapestry, its place of manufacture and its authors but also the course of the battles.
-After reading all these explanations, it appeared to us that the tapestry would be the illustration of the Norman version of events and thus a work of Norman propaganda having for justification the conquest of England in 1066.
-Of course, some researchers suggest the possibility that this is also a work that defends the English camp.
+Take a look at the many useful explanatory panels in the museum’s Guillamume room, and you’ll see that a number of hypotheses are put forward, none of them ignored.
+From who commissioned the tapestry, where it was made and by whom, to how the battles unfolded.
+After reading all these explanations, it became clear to us that the tapestry was an illustration of the Norman version of events, and therefore a work of Norman propaganda justifying the conquest of England in 1066.
+Of course, a number of scholars have raised the possibility that it could also be a work of art defending the English side.

-Concerning the decisive battle that led William the Conqueror’s army to victory, it took place about ten kilometers north of the town of Hastings.
-We learned a lot in this exhibition room about the different military tactics of the two armies.
+The decisive battle that would lead William the Conqueror’s army to victory actually took place some ten km north of the town of Hastings.
+In this exhibition hall, we learned a great deal about the different military tactics of the two armies.
 On one side, the Norman army with its archers in the front line protected by infantrymen and heavy cavalry in the rear.
 On the other, the English army formed a wall of shields four to six rows thick to block the position.

-Throughout the representation of this battle in several scenes, educational panels help you to distinguish specific elements of fragments of the tapestry.
-For example, if you focus on the lower border of the Bayeux Tapestry, especially towards the last scenes, you will realize that it is used to represent the dead on the battlefield.
+Throughout the depiction of this battle in several scenes, educational panels help you to distinguish specific elements from fragments of the tapestry.
+For example, focus your gaze on the lower border of the Bayeux Tapestry, particularly towards the last scenes, and you’ll realize that it is used to represent the dead on the battlefield.

 The representation of animals on the original tapestry

-Other objects exhibited in the room on the second level will shed light on the characters represented, and in particular the animals.
-If you look closely at the central band of the Bayeux Tapestry, you will see that it is framed by friezes of about 7cm each.
+Other objects on display in the room on the second level will shed light on the characters depicted, and in particular the animals.
+If you look closely at the central band of the Bayeux Tapestry, you’ll see that it is framed by borders, each about 7cm wide.
 These borders feature real or imaginary animals.
-You will be able to distinguish at the same time:
+You can distinguish both:

 - birds, lions, dogs, deer,